vhm1ng/Eternity-Developer-QBCore-Framework/[dev]/[source]/[source-job]/tr-lumberjack/README.md

 If you are using lj-fuel or a different fuel system

-Change LegacyFuel to whatever fuel system in **tr-lumberjack/client/main.lua Line 263**
+Change tC-fuel to whatever fuel system in **tr-lumberjack/client/main.lua Line 263**

 ## Preview Pictures
 - [Youtube Video](https://youtu.be/DpmRvZUhPAo)